schoeberl/risc-v-lab/README.md

 ```

  * Shall finish with `0` in x1
+   * However, `0` as a result is not the best choice
+   * It might signal OK, when the register is just `0` after a reset
  * Write your tests in Venus and *test the tests* on Venus

 ## Available Tests